Flops and Clusters in the Homological Minimal Model Program: General Preliminaries

-The result is also true when $R$ is complete local, see \cite[4.19]{IW5}.
 Throughout this paper, we require the ability to contract curves.
 Suppose that $f\colon X\to \Spec R$ is a projective birational morphism where $R$ is complete local, such that $\RDerived f_*\cO_X=\cO_R$, with at most one-dimensional fibres.
-Choose a subset of curves $\bigcup_{i\in I}C_i$ in $X$ above the unique closed point of $\Spec R$, then since $R$ is complete local we may factorize $f$ into
+Choose a subset of curves $\bigcup_{i\in I}C_i$ in $X$ above the unique closed point of $\Spec R$, then since $R$ is complete local we may factorise $f$ into